 - Doom, of course.

-- Descent uses one of the Doom Door sounds for the four-part square doors.
+- Descent uses the Doom platform sound (Space Ship Door 02) for the four-part square doors.

 - Kirby: Canvas Curse uses it for sliding doors in a level.